 Comparisons of select cancer patient subgroups to COVID-19 infection, more severe cases of COVID-19 (e.g., as defined by need for hospitalization, ICU care, or ventilation), cancer outcomes, or access to COVID-19 or cancer care.
 Subgroups may be defined by demographic characteristics (e.g., age, gender, race/ethnicity), clinical characteristics (e.g., treatment type at the time of diagnosis, cancer type, cancer stage), or interventions or care patterns related to COVID-19 (e.g., anti-COVID-19 treatments, use of telehealth).

 Analyses that will inform future infectious disease outbreaks to minimize future disruptions in the provision of high-quality cancer care.

 Note: A respondent may also develop a novel research question in any area not listed above if it is consistent with the ASCO Registry Study Schema and ASCO’s mission, and can be addressed with the ASCO Registry data.
 The ASCO Registry Study Schema and all registry data capture forms are available on the ASCO website at www.asco.org/asco-coronavirus-information/coronavirus-registry.
 A copy of the ASCO Registry data dictionary is available upon request.

 The Research Team must meet the following criteria:

-• The Sponsoring Institution must be able to comply with the conditions of a Data Use Agreement.
+4. The Sponsoring Institution must be able to comply with the conditions of the Data Use Agreement.